Belgium in the Eurovision Song Contest 2009: Controversy

 Following the release of "Copycat", the Belgian and Dutch fan club of Elvis Presley, ElvisMatters, complained that the song was offensive to the singer and called on the European Broadcasting Union (EBU) to disqualify the Belgian entry as it violated the Eurovision Song Contest rules which prohibit unacceptable language.
 The song was ultimately deemed eligible for the contest by the Eurovision Song Contest Reference Group.

 Promotion

 Copycat specifically promoted "Copycat" as the Belgian Eurovision entry on 18 April 2009 by performing during the Eurovision Promo Concert, which was held at the Amsterdam Marcanti venue in Amsterdam, Netherlands and hosted by Marga Bult and Maggie MacNeal.
-In addition to his international appearance, Copycat took part in promotional activities in Brussels and performed at the Place Sainte-Catherine venue on 18 and 19 April.
+In addition to his international appearance, Copycat took part in promotional activities in Brussels and performed during an event held at the Place Sainte-Catherine/Sint-Katelijneplein on 18 and 19 April.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top nine songs from each semi-final as determined by televoting progress to the final, and a tenth was determined by back-up juries.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 30 January 2009, a special allocation draw was held which placed each country into one of the two semi-finals.
 Belgium was placed into the first semi-final, to be held on 12 May 2009.
 The running order for the semi-finals was decided through another draw on 16 March 2009 and Belgium was set to perform in position 3, following the entry from the Czech Republic and before the entry from Belarus.

 The two semi-finals and the final was broadcast in Belgium by both the Flemish and Walloon broadcasters.
 VRT broadcast the shows on één and Radio 2 with commentary in Dutch by Anja Daems and André Vermeulen.
 RTBF televised the shows on La Une with commentary in French by Jean-Pierre Hautier and Jean-Louis Lahaye.
 All shows were also broadcast by RTBF on La Première with commentary in French by Patrick Duhamel and Corinne Boulangier.
 The Belgian spokesperson, who announced the Belgian votes during the final, was Maureen Louys.